cryptostorage/cryptostorage.com/README.md

 - Generate secure cold storage for multiple cryptocurrencies.
 - 100% open-source, client-side, and free to use.
 - Keys are generated only in your browser and are never entrusted to a third party.
-- Create paper wallets or save to flash drive for safe, long-term storage.
+- Create paper wallets or save to flash drive for long-term storage.
 - Passphrase-protect and split private keys for maximum security.
 - Supports BIP38 encryption for Bitcoin and Bitcoin Cash.
 - Automatic security checks encourage keys to be generated in a secure environment.